 For those who prefer to avoid Google’s services, Matomo offers its own Tag Manager.

 Matomo’s Tag Manager is simpler and designed for users who do not require the extensive features of GTM.
-While it covers the basics of tag management effectively, it lacks some advanced features in GTM, such as workspaces for simultaneous edits by multiple users and more complex trigger configurations.
+While it covers the basics of tag management effectively, it lacks advanced GTM features, such as workspaces for simultaneous edits by multiple users and more complex trigger configurations.

 Additionally, Matomo Tag Manager is not fully compatible with GTM’s dataLayer, which can pose challenges for users transitioning from GTM.